A Guide to Personal Protective Grounding for Linemen

 What is the difference between step and touch potential?

-Step potential is the voltage difference between a person’s two feet as they stand near an energized object.
-Touch potential is the voltage difference between an energized object a person is touching and their feet.
-Both can cause lethal electric shock.
+Step potential is the voltage difference between a person’s feet as they stand near an energized object; touch potential is the voltage difference between an energized object a person touches and their feet.
+Both are recognized hazardous voltages that grounding and bonding seek to reduce (NEC guidance on grounding/bonding in Article 250).

 Why do you need to ground de-energized lines?